tedsparc/httptail/README.md

 httptail
 ========

-HTTPtail is a "tail" style command line utility for continuously streaming the contents of a file on an HTTP server.
+HTTPtail is a "tail" style command line utility for continuously streaming the contents of a file on an HTTP server, as the file is appended to.
+This is mostly useful for streaming log files that are accessible over HTTP.
 The main difference is "tail" is line-oriented whereas HTTPtail is byte-oriented.
 Line orientation is a possible future feature.

+Requirements
+---
+HTTPtail requires an HTTP server in use that complies with the "Range" and "Content-Range" behavior specified in the HTTP RFC.
+This program is tested with Nginx serving up a static file, but should also work on Apache or other standards-compliant Web servers.
+Servers that do not return correct HTTP status codes 206 and 416 will cause this program to fail.

 How to use
 ---